swax/NAISYS/apps/naisys/README.md

     - For sub-agents: exits the application and returns control to the lead agent
     - For main agents: pauses execution and waits for user input or messages
 - NAISYS apps
-  - `llmail` - A context friendly 'mail system' used for agent to agent communication
+  - `ns-mail` - A context friendly 'mail system' used for agent to agent communication
   - `llmynx` - A context friendly wrapping on the lynx browser that can use a separate LLM to reduce the size of a large webpage into something that can fit into the LLM's context
   - `genimg "<description>" <filepath>` - Generates an image with the given description, save at the specified fully qualified path
   - `subagent` - A way for LLMs to start/stop their own sub-agents.
-Communicating with each other with `llmail`.
+Communicating with each other with `ns-mail`.
 Set the `subagentMax` in the agent config to enable.

 ## Changelog